Pizza of Death Records

-Pizza of Death is a Japanese record label based in Tokyo, Japan, and was founded by Hi-Standard front man Ken Yokoyama.
-It was created in 1994 as a record label inside a record label (Fat Wreck Chords), and officially established itself as fully independent in 1999 with the release of Hi-Standard's Making the Road.
-The label currently holds 19 bands, 5 of which are based in The United States and Europe.
+Pizza of Death is a Japanese record label founded in Tokyo in 1994 by Hi-Standard guitarist Ken Yokoyama.
+It was created as a record label inside a larger record label, Toy's Factory.
+Pizza of Death then switched to under the Howling Bull label, before establishing itself as fully independent in 1999 with the release of Hi-Standard's Making the Road.
+The label currently holds 22 bands, 5 of which are based in The United States and Europe.
 One of these is Me First and the Gimme Gimmes, which is associated with several well-known American punk musicians from the United States, including producer and bassist Fat Mike of NOFX.

 Toy's Factory currently distributes this label.